Advising people fleeing domestic abuse

 - they intend to make an application to stay permanently in the UK under the domestic violence rule.

-MVDAC is granted without a ‘no public funds condition’ so the holder can apply for universal credit or housing benefit and state pension credit and being a form of LOTR the holder is exempt from the requirement to be habitually resident: see guidance ADM C1.674-76 for UC, circular U2/2012 for HB (pdf).
+MVDAC is granted without a ‘no public funds condition’ so the holder can apply for universal credit or housing benefit and state pension credit and being a form of LOTR the holder is exempt from the requirement to be habitually resident: see guidance ADM C1.674-76 (pdf) for UC, circular U2/2012 for HB (pdf) and DMG Vol 2, Chapter 7 (para 073184) (pdf) for state pension credit.

 For housing and homelessness services: